jukrb0x/UnTag/README.md

 Asset Tagging System for Unreal Engine

 - tagging assets by extending content browser context menu
-- tags can be used as content browser filter, dynamically
+- tags can be used as content browser filter, dynamically made with `UContentBrowserFrontEndFilterExtension`
 - data table editor for tags

 A `.untag` file is created for a tag, which is a text file with the same name as the tag, and contains a list of asset